JP EN

 Objectives

-Our research division aims at optimization of the operation condition for superconducting, optical and spin qubits.
+Our research division aims at optimization of the operation/readout condition for superconducting, and optical qubits.

 Future Development Goals

-This division will contribute to the practical realization of the quantum computer thirty years later.
+This division will contribute to the practical realization of the quantum computer in 2050.

 SDGs